 Complex Ankle Specialists

 Are you an active individual who participates in activities involving twisting or rotating?
 If so, you may be at an increased risk of experiencing a sprained ankle.
 Ankle sprains may be caused by damage to the medial ligament, deltoid ligament, ATFL, or the CFL.
 Sprained ankles vary in severity, so it is important to see an expert if you believe you may have sprained your ankle.
-Foot and ankle specialists Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis and treatment for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who have experienced a sprained ankle.
+Foot and ankle specialists Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis and treatment for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced a sprained ankle.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a sprained ankle?